What Is Redundancy?

-Even where there is no legal requirement ‘best practice’ calls for open and transparent consultation.
+Even where there is no legal requirement ‘good practice’ calls for open and transparent consultation.
 The above information should be disclosed irrespective of the numbers involved.

-Unless every role 11 within a group is to cease to exist there will be a requirement for a selection process to choose some job holders from a pool of employees who hold like jobs.
-This simply means a set of criteria must be developed, against which all relevant employees are measured.
-Generally these criteria are drawn up and a system of points scoring developed to try to show objectivity.
+Remember that it is the role or job that is redundant and not the person or persons who hold the role.
+Where more than one person holds a role, then it is a chosen number of people holding that role that are made redundant.
+This means that a set of criteria must be developed, against which all relevant employees are measured.
+Generally these criteria are drawn up and a system of points-scoring developed to try to show objectivity.
 Those with the lowest scores when matched against these criteria are the people who will be made redundant (assuming that low is least desirable in the scoring).

 When making a selection it is important to remain objective and to be able to demonstrate that objectivity.
 Where the firm has an HR department, HR managers should be involved in the selection process to ensure a fair unbiased method has been applied.
 Where the organisation does not have suitably skilled HR staff it is prudent to consider bringing on board an HR consultant for the purpose of completing the redundancy process.
 Like consultation, the involvement of an unbiased consultant is a protective strategy for management.